stackunderflow111/blog/content/post/2021-09-16-covariance-and-contravariance/index.en.md

 ### Contravariant position

 Let's think about how to make the method `prepend` type safe.
+One approach is to make `List` an invariant class, just like what we do for `Array`.
+However, we have a better approach.

 Let's assume we define the type of `v` in the `prepend` method to be a type derived from `A`, called `F[A]`, where `F` is called a *type constructor* that derives a type from another type. `List[A]` is an example of a type constructor.
 When `F` is the identity type constructor, `F[A] = A` so our naive definition is actually a special case.
 In this way, the signature of `prepend` looks like: